mthakurcodemuses/pdf-chat-bot-langchain/README.md

 ### Run the app in docker container (specifically for celery windows issue)

-You'll need <b>Docker Desktop</b> latest version because I'm using docker compose watch for auto-reloading the changes
+You'll need <b>Docker Desktop</b> latest version because we'll be using docker compose watch for auto-reloading the changes

 Docker file is present in the root directory of the project
 1. The file is configured to start the flask project on container startup.